byteferry/sdds/SDDS specification 1.0 Beta_en.md

 "id"：The ID of the node must be unique within the entire schema.

-"type"：The data type, in addition to the above basic types, can also be any name, but this name must have a corresponding node in the sdds branch, which is a custom type.
+"type"：The data type, in addition to the above basic types, can also be any name, but this name must have a corresponding node in the SDDS branch, which is a custom type.

 "unsigned"：false,Whether the variable is an unsigned type, this property is only valid for integer types, and the default is signed, ie "unsigned": false, you can not write.